salu133445/pypianoroll/docs/_sources/visualization.rst.txt

 Visualization
 =============

-Pypianoroll supports visualizing piano rolls and creating piano-roll animations.
+Pypianoroll supports visualizing piano rolls.

 Here are some examples.